Size8 to 12 inches (20-30cm)

 - Can compensate for visual refraction while looking from beneath the water surface to a target in the air above.

-- Very accurate aim due to special adaptations in the eye which give it an unusually large area on the retina in which it can focus an image and still have the image be clear.
+- Very accurate aim is due to special adaptations in the eye which give it an unusually large area on the retina in which it can focus an image and still have the image be clear.

 - Found primarily in brackish mangrove estuaries, but also penetrates adjacent rivers and small streams.